-6.0 PRACTICE
+6.0 PRACTICE - THE SCHOOL BEHAVIOUR CURRICULUM

-- 6.1 Pupils and parents are kept fully aware of the standard of behaviour expected by the school through: - Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, planners and on the school website. - Communications from school to home such as headteacher letters and pupil reports. - Behaviour Stages that are regularly shared with pupils. - The Home School Agreement signed by all parents at the start of their child's school career.
+6.1 Pupils and parents are kept fully aware of the standard of behaviour expected by the school through:

+- Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year.

-- The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and Learning Managers and through the PSHE programme. - Pupils who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl, school council, Anti-Bullying Ambassadors. - All pupils are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Anti-Bullying Ambassadors (empathy team) and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised SIMS system allowing for analysis to identify problems at an early stage. - Support for pupils with identified problems is provided through: - The Learning Support Department - Heads of Year - Pastoral Support Programmes - Daily/weekly/subject report sheets/booklets - SLT report monitoring sheets
+- Communications from school to home such as headteacher letters and pupil reports. - Behaviour Stages and behaviour micro routines that are regularly shared with pupils in tutor time and in assembly. - The Home School Agreement signed by all parents at the start of their child's school career. - The expectation of outstanding behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior leaders and middle level leaders and through the PSHE programme.
+Parents/Carers are encouraged to attend parental workshops and meet with staff and discuss our shared approach to behaviour expectations. - Pupils who are excellent role models are selected/elected to positions of responsibility e.g. Head boy/girl, school council, Anti-Bullying Ambassadors. - All pupils are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Anti-Bullying Ambassadors (empathy team) and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the Edulink system allowing for analysis to identify problems at an early stage.

+Support for pupils with identified problems is provided through: